NeowayLabs/go-tfidf/README.md

-# tf-idf
+# tfidf
-This project implements a library that computes TF-IDF and Similarity
+This project implements a library that computes tfidf and Similarity